The default Emacs color scheme is affectionately known as “angry fruit salad”.

 [1]:

-I found this—after some dead ends—with Info’s i
+I found this—after some dead ends—with Info’s index command, typing

 “font”, tab-completing, and trying whatever looked promising.
 I could just